Negative Man: Larry Trainor and Valentina Vostok

 In Showcase #94 (September 1977), the Negative Spirit reappears when it possesses a Russian cosmonaut, Colonel Valentina Vostok, who becomes Negative Woman.
-Initially, Vostok could transform herself into a radio-energy form, possessing the same capabilities as Trainor's "partner".
+Initially, Vostok could transform herself into a radio-energy form, possessing the same capabilities as Trainor.
 Later, as with Trainor, it would emerge from her leaving her physically weak but in control of it and requiring her to wear special bandages just as Trainor had.
 After Trainor's return, he gains strength from being in Vostok's presence and pleads with her to return the negative being to him.
 He later breaks Reactron out of Belle Reve Penitentiary and after fitting him with a regulator, uses him to successfully draw the negative being out of Vostok.
-During an encounter with Garguax, the negative being is disrupted and returns to Vostok, but saves Trainor and in the process heals Trainor completely removing all radioactivity from his body.
+During an encounter with Garguax, the negative being is disrupted and returns to Vostok, but saves Trainor and in the process heals him completely, removing all radioactivity from his body.
 After this, Trainor works with the Patrol in a support capacity but occasionally enters combat using high tech weaponry.

-Trainor has since been reunited with the energy being and is an active member of the current incarnation of the Doom Patrol.
+Trainor later reunites with the energy being and becomes an active member of the Doom Patrol.
+He exhibits the ability to cover himself in negative energy instead of releasing it.

-Recently, Larry has exhibited the ability to cover himself in the negative energy that's inside him instead of releasing it, thus gaining the same powers that the negative spirit has shown.
-Larry's inner monologue says that it's making him feel a "burning sensation" (Doom Patrol (vol. 5) #9).

 Rebis

-The Negative Spirit later reveals itself to be amoral, intelligent, and capable of speech.
-Trainor pleads with it to leave him alone, but it forcefully merges itself with both Trainor and his physician Dr. Eleanor Poole.
+The Negative Spirit later reveals itself to be amoral, intelligent, and capable of speech, and forcefully fuses with Trainor and his physician Eleanor Poole.
 Together the three entities form Rebis, a divine intersex person, who, again, must wear special bandages.
-Rebis has all of the memories of all three beings, and is as such a compound being, frequently using "we" when speaking of itself.
-Rebis has a larger range of powers than those of either Trainor or Vostok; Rebis can fly, is psychic, is extraordinarily intelligent, and, most significantly, is immortal.
-Rebis' unique life cycle is based on an event called the Aenigma Regis, in which it throws off its old body and gives birth to a new version of itself; in describing its paradoxical existence, Rebis often likens itself to Russian dolls, and to an ouroboros.
+Rebis has all of the memories of all three beings, and is as such a compound being, frequently referring to itself with plural pronouns.
+Rebis has a larger range of powers than those of either Trainor or Vostok; Rebis can fly, is psychic, is extraordinarily intelligent, and is immortal.
+Rebis' unique life cycle is based on an event called the Aenigma Regis, in which it throws off its old body and gives birth to a new version of itself; in describing its paradoxical existence, Rebis often likens itself to Russian dolls and an ouroboros.

-Rebis temporarily leaves the Doom Patrol to mate with itself and complete the Aenigma Regis; part of this process involves working through the significant trauma and inner turmoil caused by the death of Trainor and Poole's separate identities.
-At some point during this absence, Rebis also has intercourse with Coagula, giving her superpowers.
+Rebis temporarily leaves the Doom Patrol to complete the Aenigma Regis; part of this process involves working through the trauma caused by the death of Trainor and Poole's identities.
+At some point during this absence, Rebis also has intercourse with Kate Godwin, giving her superpowers.
 Rebis's old body is killed by the Candlemaker, but Rebis' new, presumably harmonized body soon returns to see the Candlemaker defeated.